 Many stores have changed their operating hours to allow them a chance to restock the shelves overnight.
 We, in Las Vegas, are very used to stores being open 24hrs a day, so this has been quite a change for some.
 But, at this time, residents are only supposed to be going out if it’s essential, to fight the fast spread of the virus.

 Some people that are out of things like paper goods are spending all day driving from store to store to get a minimum of certain products.
-That isn’t helping our “Stay Home Nevada” motto right now.
-This is why some stores are limiting the number of high-demand items that any one shopper can buy.
+Most stores are limiting the number of high-demand items that any one shopper can buy, and some are requiring face coverings before entering, so be sure to have one with you.
 Below are stores that are dedicating special times or days to seniors and at-risk residents at this time.

 Albertsons/Vons –At a minimum, the company will reserve every Tuesday and Thursday from 7 to 9 a.m. for those vulnerable shoppers who must leave home to obtain their groceries, unless otherwise locally mandated.
 Customers should check their store’s hours if they’re opening on a different schedule.
 Some stores have adjusted hours, depending on location.